Gov't Mule: Beginnings of the Quartet

-2009
+Enter Carlsson

-On August 17, 2009, it was announced on the band's official website that Gov't Mule's eighth studio album, entitled By a Thread, was on schedule for release on October 27, 2009.On the same date, the first track of the new album, "Broke Down on the Brazos" (featuring Billy Gibbons of ZZ Top), was made available for listening on the website.
+On August 17, 2009, it was announced on the band's official website that Gov't Mule's eighth studio album, By a Thread, would be released on October 27, 2009.
+On the same date, the first track of the new album, "Broke Down on the Brazos", featuring Billy Gibbons of ZZ Top, was made available for listening on the website.

-On October 31, 2009, Gov't Mule gave a special Halloween concert at the Tower Theater in Philadelphia.
+On October 31, 2009, Gov't Mule gave a special Halloween concert at the Tower Theater outside Philadelphia.
 From the Gov't Mule web site: "Following in the tradition of 2007's Holy Haunted House and last year's Pink Floyd spectacular, the band, once again, has something very special planned for the occasion."
 This third in their series of Halloween shows featured a first set of over two hours, composed entirely of Rolling Stones covers.
 Previous sold-out shows had featured covers of Led Zeppelin's Houses of the Holy and an assortment of Pink Floyd compositions.

-2010–2014

 Gov't Mule played at the "Island Exodus" in Negril, Jamaica in January 2010, at the all-inclusive resort The Grand Lido Negril.
 The First Island Exodus consisted of three Gov't Mule shows and a Warren Haynes solo show.
 Also appearing at this event were Grace Potter and the Nocturnals, Ron Holloway, and DJ Logic.

 Gov't Mule also played at the Hangout Music festival on Saturday, May 15, 2010, and at the Azkena Rock Festival in Vitoria-Gasteiz, Spain, on June 24, 2010.
 The band also opened up for the Dave Matthews Band on Friday, July 30, 2010, at Cruzan Amphitheatre, in West Palm Beach, Florida.

 In October 2010, Gov't Mule celebrated Halloween at the Fox Theater in Oakland, California.
 Warren Haynes and company used their first set to cover the Who's album Who's Next in its entirety.

 Except for its regular festival appearances, the band was mostly on hiatus during the early part of the decade while band members pursued other projects, particularly Haynes and his Warren Haynes Band.
-In the summer of 2013, the band gave details on their upcoming album Shout!, their first studio album in four years and their first release on Blue Note Records, which was released on September 24 of that year.
+In the summer of 2013, the band gave details on their album Shout!, their first studio album in four years and their first release on Blue Note Records, which was released on September 24 of that year.
 In what Haynes contends is a first, the album included a bonus disc consisting of covers of the album's tracks by artists including Elvis Costello, Dr. John, Grace Potter and Steve Winwood.

 On December 31, 2013, Gov't Mule performed with Robby Krieger, the guitarist from the Doors, at the Beacon Theatre in New York City.

 The following year, they performed at the Beacon Theatre again with Myles Kennedy of Alter Bridge.
 They performed 18 classic AC/DC songs in a second set with Kennedy on vocals for the New Year's Eve "Back at the Beacon" show.